ryanpeh/SmartNUS/docs/tutorials/AddRemark.md

 <div markdown="span" class="alert alert-warning">

 :exclamation: You must delete SmartNus' storage file located at `/data/smartnus.json` before running it!
-Not doing so will cause SmartNus to default to an empty questin list!
+Not doing so will cause SmartNus to default to an empty question list!

 </div>